 How can you tell if it’s cellulose insulation?

 Cellulose insulation was a popular alternative when asbestos was banned.
-Flecks of colour within the fluffy texture are a strong sign that the material is made from shredded paper, and hence cellulose.
+Flecks of colour within the fluffy texture indicate that the material is made from shredded paper, hence cellulose.

 Does old cellulose insulation have asbestos?